-The Fund's governance structure consists of the Board of Governors, the Executive Board, and the Managing Director.
-The Board of Governors is the highest decision-making organ of the Fund.
-It consists of one governor (and one alternate governor) for each member country who is usually the member's Central Bank Governor or Finance Minister appointed in accordance with national procedures.
-All powers of the Fund are vested in the Board of Governors,1 but it can delegate to the Executive Board all except certain reserved powers.2 These reserved powers include admission of new members, approval of revisions to quota (a member's share of financial resources and voting power within the Fund), requiring a member to withdraw from membership, approval of allocation of Special Drawing Rights (SDRs), which is the IMF's unit of account, decision to liquidate the Fund and deciding appeals on interpretation of the Articles of Agreement.
-The Board of Governors made the delegation to the Executive Board in the broadest possible terms in 1946 (amended in 1978).3 As a result, the bulk of decisions to be taken was shifted from the Board of Governors to the Executive Board.
+consists of one governor (and one alternate governor) for each member country who is usually the member's Central Bank Governor or Finance Minister appointed in accordance with national procedures.
+All powers of the Fund are vested in the Board of Governors, but it can delegate to the Executive Board all except certain reserved powers.
+These reserved powers include admission of new members, approval of revisions to quota (a member's share of financial resources and voting power within the Fund), requiring a member to withdraw from membership, approval of allocation of Special Drawing Rights (SDRs), which is the IMF's unit of account, decision to liquidate the Fund and deciding appeals on interpretation of the Articles of Agreement.
+The Board of Governors made the delegation to the Executive Board in the broadest possible terms in 1946 (amended in 1978).
+As a result, the bulk of decisions to be taken was shifted from the Board of Governors to the Executive Board.

-The Executive Board is responsible for conducting the business of the Fund,4 and functions in continuous session.5 Its powers consist of those directly conferred upon it by the Articles of Agreement and also those that have been delegated by the Board of Governors.
+The Executive Board is responsible for conducting the business of the Fund, and functions in continuous session.
+Its powers consist of those directly conferred upon it by the Articles of Agreement and also those that have been delegated by the Board of Governors.
 Accordingly, the Executive Board is responsible for taking almost all of the Fund's key decisions.
 It comprises 24 members who used to be elected or appointed by the Fund's members before the 2010 Fund governance reform.
 In 2010, the Fund embarked on a far-reaching reform of its governance structure by, among other things, creating an all-elected Executive Board.
 As a result of this reform which became effective in January 2016, all members of the Executive Board are now elected by the Fund's members every two years, strengthening the democracy of the Executive Board governance structure.
 Executive Directors are officials of the Fund and legally accountable to the Fund for the discharge of their duties.

-Decisions taken by the Board of Governors and the Executive Board are based on a weighted voting system.6 When a country joins the Fund, it is assigned an initial quota in the same range as the quotas of existing members of broadly comparable economic size and characteristics.
+Decisions taken by the Board of Governors and the Executive Board are based on a weighted voting system.
+When a country joins the Fund, it is assigned an initial quota in the same range as the quotas of existing members of broadly comparable economic size and characteristics.
 The quota, which is based on the relative size of the member's economy in the world economy, largely determines a member's voting power in Fund decisions.
-The 2010 reform delivers an unprecedented 100 percent
+The 2010 reform delivers an unprecedented 100 percent increase in total quotas and a major realignment of quota shares to reflect the changing relative weights of the Fund member countries in the global economy.
+In particular, it shifted more than six percent of quota shares from over-represented to under-represented member countries and more than six percent of quota shares to dynamic emerging market and developing countries.
+The reform represents a major step towards better reflecting the increasing role of dynamic emerging market and developing countries in the Fund's governance structure.
+All decisions of the Board of Governors or the Executive Board are made by a majority of the votes cast except as otherwise specifically provided.